We celebrate National Sangria Day on December 20 each year to honor the centuries-old custom of combining wine with sliced fruit and spices.

 - Sangria is my spirit animal.

 - You’ve got to love the wine you’re with.

-- Drinking Sangria makes you forget all your troubles and gives you the opportunity to make new ones.
+Drinking Sangria makes you forget all your troubles and allows you to make new ones.

 Make sure you have a Sangria in each hand.